 An advanced systematic study of the Christian faith from a Wesleyan perspective, with particular reference to historical development and contemporary understanding.
 The subjects include Theological Methodology, Revelation and Inspiration, the Trinitarian God, Humanity, and Sin.
-Prerequisites: Two courses in theology; or, Instructor's permission.
-Fee required.
+Prerequisites: Two courses in theology or instructor's permission.
+Fees: Additional fee required.